 My first choice was the Logitech G600 MMO simply because it’s the only mouse that had been built specifically with MMO gaming in mind.
 The G600 could possibly be the best gaming mouse if it weren’t for the fact that it lacks a wireless feature.
 I mean, even Logitech decided to name it the G600 MMO so it couldn’t be more fitting.
 Upon further research on it though, I realized that it weighs a ton at 0.3 pounds.
 This is significant considering the fact that most Razer mice, which I had gotten used to, only weighed a mere 0.2 pounds or perhaps slightly more.
 Plus, I want my mouse to be as light as possible so that flicking the cursor quickly around for my FPS games will be easier.
 It’s also not really that cheap at $80.
 The only redeeming feature it has was its powerful DPI of 8200 and the fact that it has 16 programmable buttons in total.
 That’s a whole lot of buttons and this essentially makes it comparable to the Razer Naga mice (14 buttons or so).

 I calmed myself down because I’ve been known to make impulse purchases.
 After a day or two of further research, I looked into the CM Storm series, which are apparently built specifically for gaming.
-According to a specific gaming mouse website, the best mouse for gaming is indeed the Razer mouse (DeathAdder 2013, if I’m not mistaken) but its DPI levels aren’t all that impressive.
+According to expert gamers, the best mouse for gaming is indeed the Razer mouse (DeathAdder 2013, if I’m not mistaken) but its DPI levels aren’t all that impressive.
 I had a rather limited budget of $50 to purchase just one gaming mouse and the CM Storm Xornet, Recon, Inferno and Spawn were all within the price range I was looking for.
-The Storm Inferno attracted me most because it has the highest amount of buttons on it.
+The Storm Inferno wireless mouse attracted me most because out of 10 of the best picks, it has the highest amount of buttons on it.
 Its DPI is also fairly decent at 4,000.
 Plus, it’s the only gaming mouse that has a laser sensor among the other 4.
 Priced at $66, it couldn’t be any more irresistible.

 The profile saving feature is quite limited too, as I’ve noticed.
 Since this CM Storm gaming mouse only has 128KB worth of memory, you can save up to 6 profiles on the mouse and that’s about it.
 I wished they gave me more options for this because I’m used to playing 10 games all at once and I alternate between them so often that I need varying sensitivities and key bindings for all of them.
 Plus, when I browse the web, I prefer using a lower DPI of 1800 instead of 3000 and above.
 There are 5 LED illuminated lights to the left of the scroll wheel which shows the level of DPI being used.
 This is more for aesthetics than anything else.
 I wouldn’t imagine myself being unable to distinguish the difference in the sensitivity levels as I move the cursor around.
 As for its polling rate, it’s pretty standard at 1000 Hz.
 There are some gaming mice that only have up to 500 Hz of polling rate though so no complaints here.